chi-rb/chi-cloud/README.md

 cloud update v1.4.0
 ```

-## What are clouds and how to manage them?
+## What are clouds and how to use them?

 Clouds are the combination of a Rails app and all his required infrastructure.